 Today’s enterprise networks are subjected to meet sudden business changes and requirements.
 In doing so, networks become vulnerable.
 Ever evolving traffic patterns of the cloud era, demands more focus on network security.
 Not so surprisingly, Gartner highlights a rise in security investments for cyber/information security by 55%.
 And as security measures proliferate, network segmentation hits a new radar in the IT security tech stack.

-- Enterprises today require just more than traditional firewall and security measures.
-Host and network should be segmented at a granular level (application and user level), for example segregating data link layer as well as application layer.
+- Enterprises today require just more than traditional firewalls and security measures.
+The host and network should be segmented at a granular level (application and user level), for example segregating data link layer as well as the application layer.
 Measures should be applied to the host and overall network for seamless management and monitoring.

-- Don’t allow the host, network or service communicate with other host, service or network if not needed.
-If communication needs to be achieved, with other host, service or network using a specific protocol or port, it should be restricted.
+- Don’t allow the host, network or service to communicate with other hosts, service or network if not needed.
+If communication needs to be achieved with other hosts, service or network using a specific protocol or port, it should be restricted.
 Using principles of need-to-know and least privilege will help you minimise user privileges and significantly beef up security in dynamic IT ecosystems.

-SD-WAN today is responsible to redux innovation in 21st century networking.
+SD-WAN today is responsible for redux innovation in 21st century networking.
 Thanks to SD-WAN, networking is scalable, flexible, fast and measurable.
 Its no more hardware centric.
-Whether Cloud, new technologies or any other custom networking solution, with SD-WAN enterprises today has the answers to the rising challenges of the new network paradigm – Bandwidth, Cloud Services, applications, user expectations, network visibility and most importantly security.
+Whether Cloud, new technologies or any other custom networking solution, with SD-WAN enterprises today has the answers to the rising challenges of the new network paradigm – Bandwidth, Cloud Services, applications, user expectations, network visibility, and most importantly security.

 At Lavelle Networks, our solution ScaleAON allows networking teams to create network segments with Zero errors.
-Assisted visual aids in the user interface, which allows to create VPN or WAN topology without a single line of actual network interface configuration.
+Assisted visual aids in the user interface, which allows creating a VPN or WAN topology without a single line of actual network interface configuration.
 ScaleAOn simplifies the configuration and management of network segregation making segmenting of network traffic seamless and scalable.